Skip to main content

 Correspondent: William Edward Burghardt Du Bois (1868–1963) was a sociologist, historian, and world-renowned civil rights activist.
 After completing coursework at the University of Berlin and Harvard University, Du Bois became the first African American to earn a doctorate from Harvard in 1895.
 He was a professor of history, sociology, and economics at Atlanta University (1897–1910 and again in the 1930s).
 He was a prominent leader of the Niagara Movement and helped found the NAACP in 1909.
 As the editor of the NAACP's journal, The Crisis, from 1910 to 1931, Du Bois published four of Chesnutt's short stories as well as two of his essays.
 See "The Doll" (April 1912), "Mr. Taylor's Funeral" (April/May 1915), "The Marked Tree" (Dec 1924/Jan 1925), and "Concerning Father" (May 1930); and "Women's Rights" (1915) and "The Negro in Art" (November 1926).

-1. The essay, titled "Post Bellum, Pre-Harlem," appeared in the February 1931 issue of The Colophon.
-In preparation, according to his daughter, Chesnutt "exhumed his scrap books [and] reread old letters" (see Helen M. Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line [Chapel Hill: The University of North Carolina Press, 1952], 311). [back]
+2. The essay, titled "Post Bellum, Pre-Harlem," appeared in Colophon, Part 5, in February 1931.
+In preparation, according to his daughter, Chesnutt "exhumed his scrap books [and] reread old letters" (see Helen M. Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line [Chapel Hill: The University of North Carolina Press, 1952], 311.
+It was reprinted in the Crisis Vol.40 (June 1931) and later by Elmer Adler in his collection Breaking into Print (New York: Simon & Schuster, 1937). [back]